JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 ### Prevention
  **Testing** <br>
- Testing in cases where direct harm can be caused needs to be extensive, cover all edge cases and extreme circumsances to prevent unexpected or mistaken behaviour.
-It is also important to set a margin of error to see if the technology or algorithm can be used safely enough and if it cant whether it should be used at all.
+ Testing in cases where direct harm can be caused needs to be extensive, cover all edge cases and extreme circumstances to prevent unexpected or mistaken behaviour.
+It is also important to set a margin of error to see if the technology or algorithm can be used safely enough and if it can't whether it should be used at all.
  These tests can work their way up from tightly controlled tests to real life application tests.
  In cases where harm may be caused it is extremely important to document the circumstances and environments in which the system is supposed to be used to prevent the potential consequences of failure due to circumstances it was not designed to handle.

  **Human in the loop** <br>
- In some cases a human in the loop approach can be used to give an additional layer of safety.
+ In some cases, a human in the loop approach can be used to give an additional layer of safety.
 By letting a person review the results potential unwanted behaviours can be found before harm occurs and prevent it.
  This approach may not be applicable to all situation but in system which do not have time critical decisionmaking, a human having the final responisibility can prevent worst case scenarios from causing damage.

  **Fail-safes** <br>
- Implementing fail-safes can reduce and mitigate harm in the case of malfunciton.
+ Implementing fail-safes can reduce and mitigate harm in the case of malfunction.
 These fail-safes activate when unexpected or unwanted behaviours occur to stop them from causing harm.
-These measures need to have checks in place to determine that no harm is caused by the sudden stoppage of a syttem.
+These measures need to have checks in place to determine that no harm is caused by the sudden stoppage of a system.
 In such cases alerts can be sent to draw awareness to the problem.
  Having redundant systems in place to take over when a system fails can help bridge gaps until the cause of the problem can be addressed.
 Redundancies can also be placed to double check the results of a system are correct to reduce the chance of catastrophic failure due to malfunctions or bugs.